Paul Di'Anno: Di'Anno (1983–1985)

 Di'Anno was the first project by Paul Di'Anno after he was fired from Iron Maiden.
 This group was originally called Lonewolf but after disagreement with a group already called Lone Wolf, they changed their name and ended up recording only one album under the simple moniker of Di'Anno.
-On the tour Di'Anno played Remember Tomorrow from his catalogue of Iron Maiden songs, along with their own songs and a few other covers (most notably The Kinks' "You Really Got Me," and "Don't Let Me Be Misunderstood").
+Musically the band shifted away from the NWOBHM sound of Iron Maiden to a more Americanized sound similar to bands like Journey and Foreigner.
+On the tour, Di'Anno played "Remember Tomorrow" from his catalogue of Iron Maiden songs, along with their own songs and a few other covers (most notably The Kinks' "You Really Got Me", and "Don't Let Me Be Misunderstood").
 Having limited success, the six-piece band disbanded shortly after they were done touring.
 The only other recordings available from this band are a single of "Heartuser", a Japanese single of "Flaming Heart" and a Sweden-only VHS release called Live at the Palace (also available on DVD as Di'Anno Live from London).
 During the latter performance, the band played an unreleased song entitled "Spiritual Guidance", which Paul told the audience would be on the band's forthcoming album.
 This album was never recorded.